wangziqi2013/wangziqi2013.github.io/_posts/2020-12-22-buddy-compression.markdown

 If the compressed size is larger than slot size, the rest of the line is written into the secondary storage using the same address mapping scheme as in reads.

+The paper also proposes adding a metadata cache to avoid accessing the metadata bits for each request.
+The metadata cache is organized as a set-associative sector cache, which prefetches a block of bits from the metadata area, if a cache miss occurs, which works pretty well when the access has high locality.